Skip to main content

 Use different projects for development and production with separate team assignments.

-Typically 2-3 Org Owners per organization.
-Too many reduces accountability.
+Keep Org Owners to 2–3 per organization, and platform Superadmins to 1–2.
+Too many high-trust accounts reduces accountability.

 Document role decisions